sanchezg7/mern-stack-app-api/README.md

 ```

 No need for inline policy, since the user was added to the group.
 The group assigned to the role.

+# ElasticbeakStalk Support
+Compile project into javascript and place into a zip file.